UK Act of Parliament 2010 United Kingdom

 If you (or your business) tell someone that you are relying on a statement made by a person with the power to offer work, and that statement is false or misleading, you commit an offence.
 The offence is tried in the Magistrates' Court and carries an unlimited fine.
 No imprisonment is provided for this breach.

-Any Person Schedule 9 ICO
+Any Person Schedule 9 EHRC

 Make false statement to employee/agent about Equality Act compliance